 - Drug-Induced Movement Disorders: To counteract the motor side effects (such as dystonia or akathisia) often caused by "typical" antipsychotic drugs like Haloperidol or Chlorpromazine.

-- Dosage: Tablets are taken orally, usually with or after meals to minimize stomach upset.
+Tablets are taken orally, usually with or after meals to minimize stomach upset.
 The specific dosage must be determined by a healthcare professional.
+If you missed a dose, take it as soon as you remember, unless it is almost time for your next dose.

 Akineton is a Prescription-Only Medicine (POM).
-Consult your doctor or a GoMed pharmacist before use.
+Consult your doctor or a GoMed pharmacist if you have questions about this medication.